 By Jane Katz Field, M.D.

-Dr. Jane Katz Field is a retired pediatrician.
-She is vice president of the Vermont Chapter of the Physicians for a National Health Program.
+Dr. Jane Katz Field is a retired pediatrician, and vice president of the Vermont chapter of Physicians for a National Health Program.